"You cannot help anyone - you can only serve."

 from an auto accident, and management of the chronic pain resulting from a spinal disc disease.
 These life experiences, along with the

-practice of Yoga.
-Tish draws from these experiences, along with her knowledge of body mechanics learned while earning her BS degree in
+the practice of Yoga.
+Tish draws from these experiences, along with her knowledge of body mechanics learned while earning her BS

-Kinesiology from Arizona State University in every class she teaches.
-Tish is a certified personal trainer through the American College of
+degree in Kinesiology from Arizona State University in every class she teaches.
+Tish is a certified personal trainer through the American

-Sports Medicine and a Registered Yoga Instructor with the National Yoga Alliance.
-Her enthusiastic and passionate approach to Yoga is
+College of Sports Medicine and a Registered Yoga Instructor with the National Yoga Alliance.
+Her enthusiastic and passionate approach to

-conveyed through constant encouragement of her students and her efforts to make a Yoga practice accessible to anyone who is eager to
+Yoga is conveyed through constant encouragement of her students and her efforts to make a Yoga practice accessible to anyone who is

 Monica Page Subia, 500 RYT, Yoga Therapist: